 MFA is a built-in Snowflake feature (available for all Snowflake Editions) that provides an additional level of user login security by requiring a second form of authentication (in addition to your standard credentials) to log into Snowflake.
 This second form of authentication is provided by the Duo Mobile application, which you must install on a smart phone or similar device.

 By default, MFA is not enabled for individual Snowflake users.
 If you wish to use MFA for more secure login, you must enroll using the Snowflake web interface.

-To enroll in MFA using the classic web interface:
+To enroll in MFA using the Classic Console:

 Select Preferences from the dropdown menu next to your login name.
 The Preferences page appears: